j-s-ashley/tc-summary-plotting/README.md

 # Thermal Cycling Plotting
 Running `python3 make_TC_plots.py -d [DIRECTORY_PATH]` will produce a series of plots displaying the results of module thermal cycling, provided the following:
 - The directory contains all the merged files from TC for a single module, including the enviromental summary file (refered to in the code as a ColdJigRun JSON), and the HVSTABILITY JSON.
-- These merged files were produced by Cole Helling's merging script, found in the ch_SimplerMerging branch of ITSDAQ, in `contrib/itsdaq-merger`.
+- These merged files were produced by Cole Helling's merging script, found in the master branch of ITSDAQ, in `contrib/itsdaq-merger`.

 Plots produced include:
 - All IV results throughout TC, and all breakdown voltages flagged by ITSDAQ.